 Case Study Area

 The research takes the London Borough of Camden as the case study area.
-Camden is one of the 12 boroughs located in Inner London (London Government Act 1963), and has always been an urban economic and cultural centre with active transport activities.
-Camden is a typical case study area for three reasons:
+Camden is one of the 12 boroughs in Inner London (London Government Act 1963) and has been an urban economic and cultural centre.
+Camden is chosen for two reasons:

-Firstly, Camden covers a wide variety of land uses, which shaped very different road environments.
-There is densely distributed cultural and commercial land in the south, the high streets and mixed-use areas of Camden Town and Kentish Town in the middle, and the residential areas and green spaces in Hampstead Heath in the north.
-The diversity in landuse enabled Camden to cover most road and road junction types in London.
+Firstly, Camden covers a wide variety of land uses, which leads to very different road environments.
+There is densely distributed cultural and commercial land in the south, the high streets and mixed-use areas of Camden Town and Kentish Town in the central part, and residential areas and green spaces in Hampstead Heath in the north.

 Secondly, Camden is faced with significant pressure for traffic risk control.
-According to the 2021 census, the resident population of Camden is 210,100 (Office for National Statistics, 2022).
-Among London boroughs, Camden has a relatively higher accident casualty rate per capita (Transport for London, 2022, p.13).
+Among London boroughs, Camden has a higher accident casualty rate per capita (Transport for London, 2022, p.13).
 For several consecutive years during 2013-2021, Camden witnessed overall higher annual increases in the proportion of accident casualties than that of Inner and Greater London (ibid.).